 To make the dough: Process the almonds in a food processor for exactly 30 seconds.
-Transfer the ground almonds to a plastic mixing bowl, add the sea salt, and whisk together to combine.
+Transfer the ground almonds to a plastic mixing bowl, add the sea salt, and whisk together to combine the dry ingredients.

 Let the mixture rest at room temperature for about 15 minutes, until it has cooled enough to touch.